 A diverse marketing team can also contribute to the overall well-being of your organization.
 Employees who see diversity and inclusion in action are often more satisfied and engaged, which can lead to higher productivity and retention rates.

 In a competitive B2B landscape, diversity can be a differentiator.
 Businesses that are known for their commitment to diversity may be more attractive to clients, partners, and potential employees.

 Public perception of your brand can be significantly influenced by your diversity efforts.
 A positive reputation for diversity can enhance your brand awareness, brand image and make it more appealing to a wider range of stakeholders

 What Does A Diverse Marketing Team Look Like?

 A diverse marketing team is a group of professionals with a wide range of backgrounds, demographics, industries, and experiences.
-Here is what such a team might look like:
+You need all of these things in your b2b marketing team structure.
+Here is what it might look like: